Sayin passes for 3 touchdowns, top-ranked Ohio State pulls away in second half to defeat Ohio 37-9

+After Chase Hendricks hauled in a 67-yard touchdown from Parker Navarro to get Ohio to 13-9, Ohio State scored on its next four drives and pulled away for a 37-9 victory.

+“There’ll be some lessons learned tonight.
+But I was excited about the way that we didn’t panic.
+I think that’s a sign of growth and maturity,” Day said.
+“They score a touchdown and it’s easy to tense up in that moment.
+But everybody kept playing.”

-Julian Sayin passed for 347 yards and three touchdowns, Jeremiah Smith found the end zone twice and top-ranked Ohio State pulled away in the second half for a 37-9 victory over Ohio on Saturday night.
+Julian Sayin passed for 347 yards and three touchdowns and Jeremiah Smith found the end zone twice to lead the Buckeyes, who are 20-1 in regular season non-conference games in Day's seven seasons as coach.

-Ohio (1-2) pulled to 13-9 early in the third quarter when Parker Navarro connected with Chase Hendricks for a 67-yard touchdown.
-However, the Buckeyes took control by scoring on their next four drives.

-Jayden Fielding’s third field goal put the Buckeyes (3-0) up 16-9 before Sayin found Smith for a 47-yard touchdown and Carnell Tate for a 49-yard score to make it a three-score game.
+Jayden Fielding's third field goal put Ohio State (3-0) up 16-9 before Sayin found Smith for a 47-yard touchdown and Carnell Tate for a 49-yard score to make it a three-score game.

 Sayin completed 25 of 32 passes.
 He had his second straight 300-yard game but also had two interceptions.